EpicGamesExt/BlenderTools/docs/send2ue/customize/python-api.md

 ![1](./images/python/1.png)

 ## Operators
-Operators are just callable objects that have been registered in a submodule of the maya API.
+Operators are just callable methods that have been registered in a submodule of the Blender API.
 The listed operators should allow you to do anything that is possible to do from the Send to Unreal menu as well as the Settings Dialog.